PaddlePaddle/PaddleSpeech/demos/speech_server/README.md

 ### 2. Prepare config File
 The configuration file can be found in `conf/application.yaml` .
 Among them, `engine_list` indicates the speech engine that will be included in the service to be started, in the format of `<speech task>_<engine type>`.
-At present, the speech tasks integrated by the service include: asr (speech recognition), tts (text to sppech) and cls (audio classification).
+At present, the speech tasks integrated by the service include: asr (speech recognition), tts (text to sppech), cls (audio classification) and text(Punctuation prediction).
-Currently the engine type supports two forms: python and inference (Paddle Inference)
+Currently the engine type supports two forms: python and inference (Paddle Inference) **Note:** If the access service is started abnormally in the container, you can try to replace the `host` address in the configuration file with the local ip address.

 The input of  ASR client demo should be a WAV file(`.wav`), and the sample rate must be the same as the model.